The Engagement Summary Report for the Greater Gariwerd Draft Landscape Management Plan is now available. You can download a PDF or Word version below.

 Thank you to everyone who took the time to contribute their feedback.
-All of the feedback received is being analysed and a summary of consultation findings is being prepared.
-The final plan will be released later in 2021.
+The plan is in final stages of completion and review.
+The final plan will outline how feedback was considered and responded to.

 Parks Victoria, Gunditj Mirring Traditional Owners Aboriginal Corporation, Eastern Maar Aboriginal Corporation, and Barengi Gadjin Land Council Aboriginal Corporation have prepared a draft management plan for the Garwierd landscape.
 This landscape includes Grampians (Gariwerd) National Park and adjacent parks and reserves.